sifive/wake/doc/tutorial.md

     wake --init .
     wake '5 + 6'

 This sequence of commands creates a new workspace managed by wake.
 The `init` option is used to create an initial `wake.db` to record the state of the build in this workspace.
 Whenever you run wake, it searches for a `wake.db` in parent directories.
 The first `wake.db` found defines what wake considers to be the workspace.
 You can thus safely run wake in any sub-directory of tutorial and wake will be aware of all the relevant dependencies and rules.

-The final output of wake run on an expression is always of the form `expression: type = value`.
-In this case, 5 + 6 results in value 11, which is an `Integer`.
+The final output of wake run on an expression is always the result of evaluating that expression.
+In this case, `5 + 6` results in value `11`.
+Wake will report more information when run in verbose mode: `wake -v`.

+    wake -v '5 + 6'

+The verbose output is of the form `expression: type = value`.
+The above will give `5 + 6: Integer = 11`.
+As before, `5 + 6` results in `11`,
+which is an `Integer`.

     git init .